Convert .QXF files from Quicken or Quicken Essentials for Mac to .QIF files.

 - QXF2QIF.EXE – Full install for Microsoft Windows® platforms.

-- QXF2QIF.EXE – Full install for Mac OS X®.
+- QXF2QIF.DMG – Full install for Mac OS X®.

 - QXF2QIF ZIP – Portable .ZIP file to be extracted, suitable for any platform with Java (e.g., Microsoft Windows®, Mac OS X®, Linux®, Unix®, and others).